County up to 10th after victory at listless Hibs

 County move up to 10th, while Hibs slip to sixth after a fifth defeat in six.

 Hibs started with a quick tempo that boss Lee Johnson promised, although they did very little with it.
-County didn't create a lot either, though, and were happy to sit in and allow the hosts' attacks to fizzle out of their own accord.
+County didn't create a lot either, though, and were happy to sit in and allow the hosts' attacks to fizzle out.

-The first proper chance came to the visitors in the 41st minute when Owura Edwards jinked past Lewis Stevenson to cross for Jordan White, but Paul Hanlon made a vital block to deflect the ball over the bar.
+The first proper chance came to the visitors in the 41st minute when Owura Edwards jinked past Lewis Stevenson to cross for Jordan White, but Paul Hanlon made a vital block to deflect the ball over.

 Malky Mackay's men took the next opportunity that fell their way.
-Dhanda crossed to an unmarked Harmon and - for the second time in two games - he made no mistake, flicking a shot that nestled in the net at the back post.
+Dhanda crossed to an unmarked Harmon and - for the second time in two games - he made no mistake, flicking a shot at the back post that nestled in the net.

 Hibs responded by bringing on Elie Youan and Josh Campbell, but it did little to brighten their fortunes.
-In fact, it was Rocky Bushiri who came closest, hitting a powerless effort at Ross Laidlaw for the County goalkeeper to collect easily.
+In fact, it was Rocky Bushiri who came closest, hitting a powerful effort at Ross Laidlaw for the County goalkeeper to collect easily.

 The visitors doubled their lead 20 minutes from time.
-Josh Sims slipped a lovely ball into Harmon who skipped to the byeline, pulling back to an unmarked Iacovitti and his finish was cool and composed.
+Josh Sims slipped a lovely ball into Harmon who skipped to the byline, pulling back to an unmarked Iacovitti and his finish was cool and composed.

-And that was that.
-Another limp performance from Hibs, while County push themselves out of the bottom two.
+It was another limp performance from Hibs, while County pushed themselves out of the bottom two.

 Player of the match - George Harmon